 - Do you ever cancel cruises due to bad weather?

 - The cruise runs regardless of weather conditions.
 In the rare situation where we are forced to cancel the event, ticket-holders will be allowed to reschedule to another time (subject to availability), receive credit towards a future event, or receive a refund.

 - Is gratuity included in the price of the cruise?

 - Gratuity is not included in the price of the cruise.
 Parties of 12 or more will be contacted directly by Classic Harbor Line within 48 hours of purchasing tickets to provide credit card information for an additional charge of 18% gratuity.

 - What happens if it starts raining when we're out on our cruise?

-- The aft-deck observatory of the Manhattan is a completely enclosed area with a roof, so in the event of rain, you will be covered.
+- The aft-deck observatory of these yachts are a completely enclosed area with a roof, so in the event of rain, you will be covered.

-- The Manhattan is accessible to those with walkers and canes.
-While the exterior deck is also accessible to those in wheelchairs, the Manhattan is not completely wheelchair accessible by average standards.
+- These yachts are accessible to those with walkers and canes.
+While the exterior deck is also accessible to those in wheelchairs, the Manhattans are not completely wheelchair accessible by average standards.
 If you are in a wheelchair, please keep in mind that there is unfortunately no access into the main cabin (the back interior observatory).
-In addition, areas such as the and on-board restrooms have limited access as they are located down several steps.
+In addition, areas such as the on-board restrooms have limited access as they are located down several steps.
 A guest using a wheelchair who would like to reach the back observatory must be comfortable with being carried down by our crew.
 For this reason, we cannot safely accommodate guests who require this service if they weigh more than 175 pounds.
 If you will need this service, please click “Contact SailNYC” to discuss with us before purchasing tickets.

 - Is smoking permitted during the cruise?